Zainab-5/Demo-Project/README.md

 # Helpers
 Application helper is used to add active class to current page.

+# Action mailer
+Action mailers are configured to send email to user as soon as he subscribes for a plan or when an admin successfully charges bill from a user.

 # Assumptions
 Admin can add usage for a particular feature or a specific subscription only one time.